-In light of a recent decision in Ireland to ban an advertisement for tampons that used the phrase ‘you gotta get ’em up there girls’, I thought it apt to do a post on sustainable ethical menstrual products.
+In light of a recent decision in Ireland to ban an advertisement for tampons that used the phrase ‘you gotta get ’em up there girls’, I thought it apt to do a article on sustainable ethical menstrual products.
 Afterall the best reaction to censorship is to keep talking about the issue!
-Please share this post if you agree.
+Please share this article if you agree.

 When it comes to sustainable ethical period products we’re talking reusable menstrual cups, reusable cloth sanitary pads (csps), reusable period pants and plastic-free (often organic) tampons and pads.